curaconcept/PastPatch/README.md

 ### How It Works

-Our JavaScript-powered processors (built on libraries like JSZip for extraction, EXIF.js for metadata embedding, and Sharp for image/video manipulation) parse the zip's structure—whether it's:
+Our JavaScript-powered processors (built on libraries like JSZip for extraction, EXIF.js for metadata embedding, and native browser APIs like Canvas for image/video manipulation) parse the zip's structure—whether it's:
 - **Snapchat's** `memories_history.json` with caption positions and dates
 - **Instagram's** messy JSON blobs for story stickers and AR effects
 - **WhatsApp's** encrypted `.db` backups (with user-provided keys for decryption)